zloirock/core-js/README.md

 Promise.resolve(32).then(x => console.log(x));
 ```

-By default, `@babel/runtime` polyfill only stable features, but like in `@babel/preset-env`, you can enable polyfilling of proposals by `proposals` option, as `corejs: { version: 3, proposals: true }`.
+By default, `@babel/runtime` only polyfills stable features, but like in `@babel/preset-env`, you can enable polyfilling of proposals by `proposals` option, as `corejs: { version: 3, proposals: true }`.

 ### Configurable level of aggressiveness

-By default, `core-js` set polyfills only when they required.
-That means that `core-js` check is a feature available and works correctly or not and if it has no problems, `core-js` use native implementation.
+By default, `core-js` sets polyfills only when they are required.
+That means that `core-js` checks if a feature is available and works correctly or not and if it has no problems, `core-js` use native implementation.

 But sometimes `core-js` feature detection could be too strict for your case.
 For example, `Promise` constructor requires the support of unhandled rejection tracking and `@@species`.